Greg Kampe: Coaching career

+On March 12, 2024, Kampe led the Golden Grizzlies to a 83-76 Horizon League Tournament Championship victory over the Milwaukee Panthers.
+It was Oakland’s first Horizon League tournament championship.
+Kampe then won his first Round of 64 game in the NCAA tournament as a 14-seed over 3-seed Kentucky.

+On November 4, 2024, Kampe won his 700th career game.

 Charity

 Kampe raised over $200,000 for the American Cancer Society in 2015 with an auction for rounds of golf at Oakland Hills Country Club with other NCAA college basketball coaches.